-Peanut Butter Reindeer Cookies – peanut butter cookies with chocolate covered pretzels, cinnamon red hots and chocolate chips make these fun holiday cookies!
+Peanut Butter Reindeer Cookies – Peanut butter cookies with chocolate covered pretzels, cinnamon red hots and chocolate chips light up any holiday occasion!

 SAVE THESE PEANUT BUTTER COOKIES TO YOUR FAVORITE PINTEREST BOARD!

 The cookie recipe makes about 73 (6 dozen), but I only made about 1/3 of the batch into reindeer because I ran out of chocolate covered pretzels.